FARE welcomes National Cabinet decision to act on alcohol to help prevent gendered violence

 Acknowledging the harmful role of alcohol in family violence is an important part of this wider effort to keep women and children safe.

 Controlling the availability of alcohol in the community is an important part of a holistic response to family violence prevention.
-For example, Australian evidence shows that increased alcohol outlets, particularly packaged liquor outlets like bottle-shops, increases rates of family violence.
-Therefore, we need common-sense measures to control the availability of alcohol within our communities, such as preventing areas from being saturated with alcohol outlets and restrictions on alcohol delivery into homes.
+Australian evidence shows increased alcohol outlets, particularly packaged liquor outlets like bottle-shops, increases rates of family violence.

-For several years, FARE has been drawing attention to the role of alcohol in family violence and advocating for action that will help prevent family violence.
-We have collaborated with organisations in this space and shared several policy recommendations in the form of submissions at various state and federal levels.
+For years, FARE has drawn attention to the role of alcohol in family violence and advocating for action to prevent family violence.
+We have collaborated with organisations and shared policy recommendations in the form of submissions at state and federal levels.

 In 2015, FARE published a report The Hidden Harm: Alcohol’s Impact on Children and Families, which revealed the full extent of alcohol-related family and domestic violence in Australia.